expo/expo/docs/versions/unversioned/guides/changing-native-code.rst

 ============

 After you ``detach``, all your JS files will stay the same, but we'll additionally create ``ios`` and ``android`` directories in your project folder.
-These will contain XCode and Andriod Studio projects respectively, and they'll have dependencies on React Native and on Exponent's core SDK.
+These will contain XCode and Android Studio projects respectively, and they'll have dependencies on React Native and on Exponent's core SDK.

 You'll still be able to develop and test your project from XDE, and you'll still be able to publish